vmware-archive/vmaccel/README.md

 requests.
 Furthermore, virtual address indirection across resources requires an MMU that can map addresses to a server's resources when executing an operation on the server's host.
-Since the virtual address space for a client is different than the server's virtual addres space and operations are remoted in user-space, virtual address indirection encoded into resources is not supported (e.g. for an algorithm that walks a linked list that is distributed across multiple resources).
+Since the virtual address space for a client is different than the server's virtual address space and operations are remoted in user-space, virtual address indirection encoded into resources is not supported (e.g. for an algorithm that walks a linked list that is distributed across multiple resources).